UKHO/sentinelpy/CONTRIBUTING.md

 ## Write Documentation

-query_sentinel_products could always use more documentation, whether as part of the official query_sentinel_products docs, in docstrings, or even on the web in blog posts, articles, and such.
+sentinelpy could always use more documentation, whether as part of the official sentinelpy docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/UKHO/query_sentinel_products/issues.
+The best way to send feedback is to file an issue at https://github.com/UKHO/sentinelpy/issues.

 If you are proposing a feature: